Statistical Literacy

 to develop statistical literacy as an interdisciplinary curriculum in the liberal arts.

-• StatLit papers identifies papers closely related to numeracy, quantitative literacy or statistical literacy.
+• StatLit Papers identifies papers closely related to numeracy, quantitative literacy or statistical literacy.

-• StatLit Tools of statistical literacy include surveys, Excel spreadsheets the demonstrate standardizing, grammar drills and part-whole recognition drills.
+• StatLit Tools of statistical literacy include surveys, Excel spreadsheets that demonstrate standardizing, grammar drills and part-whole recognition drills.
 Tom Burnham (shown above) developed a web-based grammar drill that gives students immediate feedback on their use of ordinary English in describing and comparing rates and percentages as presented in tables and graphs.

 • Standardizing: Presents graphic method of controlling for the influence of a binary confounder.
 See 2006 Fall STATS magazine.